Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Introduction

 In Sec.~\ref{sec:IOhm} we discuss whether and how to make the ideal Ohm's Law a constraint.
 Conclusions are given in Sec.~\ref{sec:Concl}.

-In Appendix~\ref{sec:genTaylor} we review the derivation of relaxed plasma equilibria with field-aligned flow by finding stationary points of an energy functional that includes the helicity and cross helicity constraints, and in Appendix~\ref{sec:FAcomparison} we show that the PSL approach allows a natural extension to axisymmetric equilibria with cross-field flow,\cite{Finn_Antonsen_83, Dennis_Hudson_Dewar_Hole_14a}.
-The Grad--Shafranov-Bernoulli equations for such equilibria are given in Sec.~\ref{sec:GSeq}, and typical ordering of the flow parameters in tokamaks is briefly reviewed in Appendix~\ref{sec:Mach}.
+In Appendix~\ref{sec:genTaylor} we review the derivation of fully relaxed plasma equilibria, with field-aligned flow, by finding stationary points of an energy functional that includes the helicity and cross helicity constraints (our RxMHD Hamiltonian), and in Appendix~\ref{sec:FAcomparison} we show that the PSL approach allows a natural extension to axisymmetric equilibria with cross-field flow.\cite{Finn_Antonsen_83, Hameiri_83, Dennis_Hudson_Dewar_Hole_14a} The Grad--Shafranov-Bernoulli equations for such equilibria are given in Sec.~\ref{sec:GSeq}.

-Finally, in Appendix~\ref{sec:RxMHDELsurf}, the coupling across the interfaces between two neighboring relaxation regions is derived variationally from the phase-space action principle and shown to be the standard pressure-jump condition found previously.\cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} Thus generalization to MRxMHD is straightforward.
+Finally, in Appendix~\ref{sec:RxMHDELsurf}, the coupling across the interfaces between two neighboring relaxation regions is derived variationally from the phase-space action principle and shown to be the standard pressure-jump condition found previously. \cite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} Thus generalization to MRxMHD is straightforward.